Back To Search Results

 A. education, skill, and experience for licensure of a person as a physician assistant and providing forms and procedures for biennial licensure and registration of supervision by a licensed physician;

-B. examining and evaluating an applicant for licensure as a physician assistant as to skill, knowledge and experience of the applicant in the field of medical care;
+B. examining and evaluating an applicant for licensure as a physician assistant as to the skill, knowledge, and experience of the applicant in the field of medical care;

-C. establishing when and for how long physician assistants are permitted to prescribe, administer and distribute dangerous drugs other than controlled substances in Schedule I of the Controlled Substances Act pursuant to rules adopted by the board after consultation with the board of pharmacy;
+C. establishing when and for how long physician assistants are permitted to prescribe, administer, and distribute dangerous drugs other than controlled substances in Schedule I of the Controlled Substances Act under rules adopted by the board after consultation with the board of pharmacy;

 D. allowing a supervising licensed physician to temporarily delegate supervisory responsibilities for a physician assistant to another licensed physician;